-Luxurious Magazine’s Senior Reporter, Sabi Phagura, catches up with Ben Saunders, the global brand ambassador for Land Rover and Canada Goose to find out what is the driving force behind his passion.
+Luxurious Magazine’s Deputy Editor, Sabi Phagura, catches up with Ben Saunders, the global brand ambassador for Land Rover and Canada Goose, to discover the driving force behind his passion.

-I’ve now covered more than 7,000 km on foot in the polar regions, and finally, feel I’ve scratched the itch when it comes to personal ambition.
-I’m more interested these days in the conservation of Antarctica, and in enabling people to visit and to become ambassadors for this unique place.
+I’ve now covered more than 7,000 km on foot in the polar regions, and finally, I’ve scratched the itch regarding personal ambition.
+I’m more interested these days in the conservation of Antarctica and in enabling people to visit and become ambassadors for this unique place.